ngs-docs/2021-GGG298/Week6-project_organization_and_UNIX_shell/README.md

 ---
-tags: ggg, ggg2020, ggg298
+tags: ggg, ggg2021, ggg298
 ---
-# GGG298 -- Week 5 - Project organization and file manipulation
+# GGG298 -- Week 6 - Project organization and file manipulation

 [toc]

-## Updated Office Hours
-('cause I forgot to tell everyone...whoops!)
-Shannon's office hours will be from 11am-12pm on Fridays in the DataLab & as needed; just send me an email.

 ## Learning Objectives
 By the end of this lesson, students will: